GSA/open-gsa-redesign/_apidocs/opportunities-soap-api.md

 Element Name	| 	Business Rules |	Error Messages with respect to business rules (If any)
 ------ | ------- | ------- | ------- | --------
 date|	Date field should meet the expected format	|DATE field in unexpected format.
-Expects YYYYMMDD solnbr|	1a.
-This required field if not given, service throws an error <br><br>1b.
-If multiple notices are found with solicitation number given, then provide ntype and solicitation number combination<br><br> 2.
+Expects YYYYMMDD solnbr|	 1.
+This field is required where applicable.
+If no value is provided, then service throws an error<br><br> 2.
 If invalid combination of ntype and solnbr is provided, then system throws an error<br><br>  3.
-If a space is given along with numbers in this field, then service throws an error|	1.
+If ntype value is not provided and the solnbr is not unique or if multiple notices are found with same solnbr and ntype, then the system throws an error |	1.
+Solicitation Number is required<br><br> 2.
+Notice not found<br><br> 3.
 Multiple notices found.
-Please input more details<br><br>  2.
-Notice not found for correction<br><br> 3.
-Notice Id can only contain 128 characters from the following set: a-z A-Z 0-9 - _ ( ) { } with no spaces officeid	|	Office ID must be associated with user account	|NA ntype|	1.
-If an invalid ntype is provided, then service throws an error<br><br>    2.
-If a valid ntype but a wrong ntype is not provided for the solnbrthen service throws an error | 1.
-NTYPE value provided is not valid 2.
-Notice not found for correction archdate|	1.
+Please input more details officeid	|	Office ID must be associated with user account	|NA ntype	|	1.
+If an invalid ntype is provided, then service throws an error   | 1.
+Invalid NTYPE value provided archdate|	1.
 No validation is performed on this field.
-However, if this value is available, this field should meet the character limit/restrictions<br><br> 2.
-This date cannot be current or in past; has to be in future	|1.
+However, if this value is available, this field should meet the character limit/restrictions<br><br> 	|1.
 DATE field in unexpected format.
-Expects YYYYMMDD<br><br> 2.
-This opportunity cannot be published.
-Archive date provided is in the past
+Expects YYYYMMDD<br><br>

 #### unarchiveNotice

 Individual business rules per field are listed across each of the fields in below table.
-* Note: : If a user tries to unarchive a notice that is already unarchived, then the service throws an error - Opportunity is not archived.
+* Note: : If a user tries to unarchive a notice that is already unarchived, then the service throws an error - Opportunity is not archived
 * Note: If a user tries to unarchive an active notice, then the service throws an error - Opportunity is active

 Element Name	|	Business Rules |	Error Messages with respect to business rules (If any)
 ------ | ------- | ------- | ------- | --------
-solnbr|	1a.
-This required field if not given, service throws an error <br><br>1b.
-If multiple notices are found with solicitation number given, then provide ntype and solicitation number combination<br><br> 2.
-If solicitation & ntype combination is not matched, then service throws an error	|1.
+solnbr|	 1.
+This field is required where applicable.
+If no value is provided, then service throws an error<br><br> 2.
+If invalid combination of ntype and solnbr is provided, then system throws an error<br><br>  3.
+If ntype value is not provided and the solnbr is not unique or if multiple notices are found with same solnbr and ntype, then the system throws an error |	1.
+Solicitation Number is required<br><br> 2.
+Notice not found<br><br> 3.
 Multiple notices found.
-Please input more details<br><br>  2.
-Notice not found for correction officeid|	Office ID must be associated with user account	|NA ntype|		1.
-If field is not provided OR a wrong ntype is provided, then service throws an error |  	1.
-NTYPE value provided is not valid awdnbr	|	NA|	NA archdate|	1.
-This field is required where applicable  <br><br>2.
-If this value is available, this field should meet the character limit/restrictions <br><br>3.
+Please input more details officeid|	Office ID must be associated with user account	|NA ntype	|	1.
+If an invalid ntype is provided, then service throws an error   | 1.
+Invalid NTYPE value provided awdnbr	|	NA|	NA archdate|	1.
+If this value is available, this field should meet the character limit/restrictions <br><br>2.
 If current date or a past date is provided, then the system throws an error<br><br>  3.
 If no archive date is given, then the system throws an error| 1.
 DATE field in unexpected format.
 Expects YYYYMMDD<br><br> 2.
-New archive date provided is in the past<br><br> 3.	$.reason: null found, string expected.
-Unable to process request.
-Please try again
+New archive date provided is in the past<br><br> 3.
+New archive date is required

 #### cancelNotice

 Individual business rules per field are listed across each of the fields in below table.
-* Note: : If user tries to cancel already cancelled opportunity, service throws an error - This opportunity cannot be cancelled.
+* Note:  If user tries to cancel already cancelled opportunity, service throws an error - This opportunity cannot be cancelled.
 This opportunity is already cancelled.
 Unable to process request.
 Please try again.
-* Note: -	When user tries to cancel a notice without giving any input, then the service throws an error ‘Unable to process request.
+* Note: When user tries to cancel a notice without giving any input, then the service throws an error ‘Unable to process request.
 Please try again’

 Element Name	|	Business Rules |	Error Messages with respect to business rules (If any)
 ------ | ------- | ------- | ------- | --------
 date|	Date field should meet the expected format	|DATE field in unexpected format.
-Expects YYYYMMDD officeid|	Office ID must be associated with user account	|NA subject|		NA|	NA solnbr|	1a.
-This required field if not given, service throws an error<br><br> 1b.
-If multiple notices are found with solicitation number given, then provide ntype and solicitation number combination<br><br> 2.
-If valid solnbr is given with a different ntype, then service throws an error<br><br> 3.
-If a space is given along with numbers in this field, then service throws an error	|1.
-Multiple Notices found.
-Please input more details<br><br>  2.
-Notice not found for correction<br><br>  3.
-Notice Id can only contain 128 characters from the following set: a-z A-Z 0-9 - _ ( ) { } with no spaces ntype	|	1.
-If field is not provided OR a wrong ntype is provided, then service throws an error   | 1.
-Notice Type value provided is not valid awdnbr|		NA|	NA archdate|	1.
+Expects YYYYMMDD officeid|	Office ID must be associated with user account	|NA subject|		NA|	NA solnbr|	 1.
+This field is required where applicable.
+If no value is provided, then service throws an error<br><br> 2.
+If invalid combination of ntype and solnbr is provided, then system throws an error<br><br>  3.
+If ntype value is not provided and the solnbr is not unique or if multiple notices are found with same solnbr and ntype, then the system throws an error |	1.
+Solicitation Number is required<br><br> 2.
+Notice not found<br><br> 3.
+Multiple notices found.
+Please input more details ntype	|	1.
+If an invalid ntype is provided, then service throws an error   | 1.
+Invalid NTYPE value provided awdnbr|		NA|	NA archdate|	1.
 No validation is performed on this field.
 However, if this value is available, this field should meet the character limit/restrictions<br><br> 2.
 This date cannot be in past; has to be in future|	1.
 DATE field in unexpected format.
 Expects YYYYMMDD<br><br>  2.
 This opportunity cannot be cancelled contact| NA| NA desc|	1.
 This field is required where applicable |	1.
-Unable to process request.
-Please try again
+This opportunity cannot be cancelled.
+The cancel request is missing 'Cancellation description' field.

 #### getNoticeData